 Well we can tell you that while pathways are all well and good, and many are certainly great ways for players to put their name out there to coaches at the next level who might be casting their eye over some of the talent coming through, they’re but one of many ways that players can achieve their netball dreams.

 And increasingly we’re seeing clubs pump up their own “pathway” as a recruiting tool – suggesting that if players want to gain selection at a higher level, they’ll only achieve it if they sign on with them now.

 Have players who decided not to accept a spot with a club that relentlessly spruiks its own pathway still managed to go on to bigger and better things regardless?
 Of course they have.
 So try to temper that FOMO and look at things rationally.

-The message we often give to players who aren’t in the “pathway” that’s been promoted to them is this: Good players who work hard and have the talent will usually always find a way.
+The message we often give to players who aren’t in the “pathway” that’s been promoted to them is this: Good players who work hard and have the talent will almost always find a way.
 Coaches aren’t going to ignore an obviously talented player simply because they haven’t been in the same teams as the players around them.

 There are many, many players who bloom late, or were simply never given a look-in at certain levels of netball, who then find their way into teams further down the track.
 Maybe a new coach sees something in them, or maybe their game has come on in leaps and bounds and they’re now ready for that spot.
 Either way, not being on the same trajectory as other players right now doesn’t mean they’ll never get there.